Home

 Finding the 2D Pixel Coordinates of a 3D Point: Explained from Beginning to End

-When a point or vertex is defined in the scene and is visible to the camera, the point appears in the image as a dot (or, more precisely, as a pixel if the image is digital).
-We already talked about the perspective projection process, which is used to convert the position of that point in 3D space to a position on the surface of the image.
-But this position is not expressed in terms of pixel coordinates.
-How do we find the final 2D pixel coordinates of the projected point in the image?
-In this chapter, we will review how points are converted from their original world position to their final raster position (their position in the image in terms of pixel coordinates).
+When a point or vertex is defined in a scene and is visible to the camera, it appears in the image as a dot—or more precisely, as a pixel if the image is digital.
+We've already discussed the perspective projection process, which is used to convert the position of a point in 3D space to a position on the image surface.
+However, this position is not yet expressed in terms of pixel coordinates.
+How then do we determine the final 2D pixel coordinates of the projected point in the image?
+In this chapter, we will review the process of converting points from their original world position to their final raster position (their position in the image in terms of pixel coordinates).

-The technique we will describe in this lesson is specific to the rasterization algorithm (the rendering technique used by GPUs to produce images of 3D scenes).
-If you want to learn how it is done in ray-tracing, check the lesson Ray-Tracing: Generating Camera Rays.
+The technique we will describe in this lesson is specific to the rasterization algorithm, the rendering technique used by GPUs to produce images of 3D scenes.
+If you want to learn how it is done in ray-tracing, check out the lesson Ray-Tracing: Generating Camera Rays.

 World Coordinate System and World Space

-When a point is first defined in the scene, we say its coordinates are specified in world space: the coordinates of this point are described with respect to a global or world Cartesian coordinate system.
-The coordinate system has an origin, called the world origin, and the coordinates of any point defined in that space are described with respect to that origin (the point whose coordinates are [0,0,0]).
-Points are expressed in world space (Figure 4).
+When a point is first defined in a scene, its coordinates are specified in world space: the coordinates of this point are described with respect to a global or world Cartesian coordinate system.
+This system has an origin, known as the world origin, and the coordinates of any point defined in this space are described in relation to this origin—the point whose coordinates are [0,0,0].
+Points are expressed in world space (Figure 1).

 4x4 Matrix Visualized as a Cartesian Coordinate System

-Objects in 3D can be transformed using any of the three operators: translation, rotation, and scale.
-Suppose you remember what we said in the lesson dedicated to Geometry.
-In that case, linear transformations (in other words, any combination of these three operators) can be represented by a 4x4 matrix.
-If you are not sure why and how this works, read the lesson on Geometry again and particularly the following two chapters: How Does Matrix Work Part 1 and Part 2.
-Remember that the first three coefficients along the diagonal encode the scale (the coefficients c00, c11, and c22 in the matrix below), the first three values of the last row encode the translation (the coefficients c30, c31, and c32 — assuming you use the row-major order convention) and the 3x3 upper-left inner matrix encodes the rotation (the red, green and blue coefficients).
+Objects in 3D can be transformed using three operators: translation, rotation, and scale.
+If you recall our discussions from the lesson dedicated to Geometry, you'll remember that linear transformations — any combination of these three operators — can be represented by a 4x4 matrix.
+If you are unsure why and how this works, consider revisiting the lesson on Geometry, particularly the chapters: How Does Matrix Work Part 1 and Part 2.
+In these matrices, the first three coefficients along the diagonal encode the scale (coefficients c00, c11, and c22), the first three values of the last row encode the translation (coefficients c30, c31, and c32 — assuming the row-major order convention), and the 3x3 upper-left inner matrix encodes the rotation (the coefficients colored in red, green, and blue).

 $$ \begin{bmatrix} \color{red}{c_{00}}& \color{red}{c_{01}}&\color{red}{c_{02}}&\color{black}{c_{03}}\\ \color{green}{c_{10}}& \color{green}{c_{11}}&\color{green}{c_{12}}&\color{black}{c_{13}}\\ \color{blue}{c_{20}}& \color{blue}{c_{21}}&\color{blue}{c_{22}}&\color{black}{c_{23}}\\ \color{purple}{c_{30}}& \color{purple}{c_{31}}&\color{purple}{c_{32}}&\color{black}{c_{33}}\\ \end{bmatrix} \begin{array}{l} \rightarrow \quad \color{red} {x-axis}\\ \rightarrow \quad \color{green} {y-axis}\\ \rightarrow \quad \color{blue} {z-axis}\\ \rightarrow \quad \color{purple} {translation}\\ \end{array} $$

-When you look at the coefficients of a matrix (the actual numbers), it might be challenging to know precisely what the scaling or rotation values are because rotation and scale are combined within the first three coefficients along the diagonal of the matrix.
-So let's ignore scale now and only focus on rotation and translation.
+When examining the coefficients of a matrix, it can be challenging to discern precisely what the scaling or rotation values are because rotation and scale are combined within the first three coefficients along the diagonal of the matrix.
+For now, let's focus solely on rotation and translation.

-As you can see, we have nine coefficients that represent a rotation.
-But how can we interpret what these nine coefficients are?
-So far, we have looked at matrices, but let's now consider what coordinate systems are.
-We will answer this question by connecting the two - matrices and coordinate systems.
+As depicted, we have nine coefficients representing a rotation.
+But how can we interpret what these nine coefficients actually represent?
+Until now, our discussion has revolved around matrices, but let's now shift our focus to coordinate systems.
+We will connect the two concepts — matrices and coordinate systems — to enhance understanding.

-Figure 4: coordinate systems: translation and axes coordinates are defined with respect to the world coordinate system (a right-handed coordinate system is used).
+Figure 1: Coordinate systems: translation and axes coordinates are defined with respect to the world coordinate system (a right-handed coordinate system is used).

 The only Cartesian coordinate system we have discussed so far is the world coordinate system.
-This coordinate system is a convention used to define the coordinates [0,0,0] in our 3D virtual space and three unit axes that are orthogonal to each other (Figure 4).
-It's the prime meridian of a 3D scene - any other point or arbitrary coordinate system in the scene is defined with respect to the world coordinate system.
-Once this coordinate system is defined, we can create other Cartesian coordinate systems.
-As with points, these coordinate systems are characterized by a position in space (a translation value) but also by three unit axes or vectors that are orthogonal to each other (which, by definition, are what Cartesian coordinate systems are).
-Both the position and the values of these three unit vectors are defined with respect to the world coordinate system, as depicted in Figure 4.
+This system is a convention used to define the coordinates [0,0,0] in our 3D virtual space along with three unit axes that are orthogonal to each other, as shown in Figure 1.
+It acts as the prime meridian of a 3D scene — any other point or arbitrary coordinate system in the scene is defined with respect to the world coordinate system.
+Once this system is established, we can create other Cartesian coordinate systems.
+Like points, these systems are characterized by a position in space (a translation value) and three unit axes or vectors that are orthogonal to each other, which are the defining features of Cartesian coordinate systems.
+Both the position and the values of these three unit vectors are defined with respect to the world coordinate system, as depicted in Figure 1.

-In Figure 4, the purple coordinates define the position.
-The coordinates of the x, y, and z axes are in red, green, and blue, respectively.
-These are the axes of an arbitrary coordinate system, which are all defined with respect to the world coordinate system.
-Note that the axes that make up this arbitrary coordinate system are unit vectors.
+In Figure 1, the purple coordinates denote the position, while the coordinates of the x, y, and z axes are in red, green, and blue respectively.
+These colors represent the axes of an arbitrary coordinate system, all defined in relation to the world coordinate system.
+Importantly, the axes that make up this arbitrary coordinate system are unit vectors.

-The upper-left 3x3 matrix inside our 4x4 matrix contains the coordinates of our arbitrary coordinate system's axes.
-We have three axes, each with three coordinates, which makes nine coefficients.
-If the 4x4 matrix stores its coefficients using the row-major order convention (this is the convention used by Scratchapixel), then:
+The upper-left 3x3 portion of our 4x4 matrix contains the coordinates of our arbitrary coordinate system's axes.
+Since we have three axes, each with three coordinates, this results in nine coefficients.
+If the 4x4 matrix stores its coefficients using the row-major order convention (as is the case with Scratchapixel), then:

 $$ \begin{bmatrix} \color{red}{+0.718762}&\color{red}{+0.615033}&\color{red}{-0.324214}&0\\ \color{green}{-0.393732}&\color{green}{+0.744416}&\color{green}{+0.539277}&0\\ \color{blue}{+0.573024}&\color{blue}{-0.259959}&\color{blue}{+0.777216}&0\\ \color{purple}{+0.526967}&\color{purple}{+1.254234}&\color{purple}{-2.532150}&1\\ \end{bmatrix} \begin{array}{l} \rightarrow \quad \color{red} {x-axis}\\ \rightarrow \quad \color{green} {y-axis}\\ \rightarrow \quad \color{blue} {z-axis}\\ \rightarrow \quad \color{purple} {translation}\\ \end{array} $$

-In conclusion, a 4x4 matrix represents a coordinate system (or, reciprocally, a 4x4 matrix can represent any Cartesian coordinate system).
-You must always see a 4x4 matrix as nothing more than a coordinate system and vice versa (we also sometimes speak of a "local" coordinate system about the "global" coordinate system, which in our case, is the world coordinate system).
+In conclusion, a 4x4 matrix represents a coordinate system, and reciprocally, a 4x4 matrix can represent any Cartesian coordinate system.
+It's essential to always perceive a 4x4 matrix as a coordinate system, and vice versa.
+We often refer to this as a "local" coordinate system in relation to the "global" coordinate system, which in our discussions, is the world coordinate system.

 Local vs. Global Coordinate System

-Figure 5: a global coordinate system, such as longitude and latitude coordinates, can be used to locate a house.
-We can also find a house using a numbering system in which the first house defines the origin of a local coordinate system.
-Note that the local coordinate system "coordinate" can also be described with respect to the global coordinate system (i.e., in terms of longitude/latitude coordinates).
+Figure 2: A global coordinate system, such as longitude and latitude coordinates, can be used to locate a house.
+Alternatively, a house can be found using a numbering system where the first house defines the origin of a local coordinate system.
+Note that the local coordinate system can also be described with respect to the global coordinate system (i.e., in terms of longitude/latitude coordinates).

-Now that we have established how a 4x4 matrix can be interpreted (and introduced the concept of a local coordinate system) let's recall what local coordinate systems are used for.
+Having established how a 4x4 matrix can be interpreted and introduced the concept of a local coordinate system, let's delve into what local coordinate systems are used for.
 By default, the coordinates of a 3D point are defined with respect to the world coordinate system.
-The world coordinate system is just one among infinite possible coordinate systems.
-But we need a coordinate system to measure all things against by default, so we created one and gave it the special name of "world coordinate system" (it is a convention, like the Greenwich meridian: the meridian at which longitude is defined to be 0).
-Having one reference is good but not always the best way to track where things are in space.
-For instance, imagine you are looking for a house on the street.
-If you know that house's longitude and latitude coordinates, you can always use a GPS to find it.
-However, if you are already on the street where the house is situated, getting to this house using its number is more straightforward and quicker than using a GPS.
-A house number is a coordinate defined with respect to a reference: the first house on the street.
-In this example, the street numbers can be seen as a local coordinate system.
-In contrast, the longitude/latitude coordinate system can be seen as a global coordinate system (while the street numbers *can* be defined with respect to a global coordinate system, they are represented with their coordinates with respect to a local reference: the first house on the street).
-Local coordinate systems are helpful to "find" things when you put "yourself" within the frame of reference in which these things are defined (for example, when you are on the street itself).
-Note that the local coordinate system can be described with respect to the global coordinate system (for instance, we can determine its origin in terms of latitude/longitude coordinates).
+The world coordinate system is just one among an infinite number of possible coordinate systems.
+However, we need a standard system to measure everything against by default, hence the creation of the "world coordinate system" (it is a convention, like the Greenwich Meridian, where longitude is defined to be 0).
+Having one reference point is useful but not always the best way to track positions in space.
+For instance, if you are looking for a house on a street, knowing the house's longitude and latitude coordinates would allow you to find it using GPS.
+However, if you are already on that street, finding the house using its street number is simpler and quicker than using GPS.
+A house number is a coordinate defined with respect to a reference point—the first house on the street.
+In this context, the street numbers function as a local coordinate system, while the longitude/latitude coordinate system acts as a global coordinate system.
+Although street numbers can be defined with respect to the global coordinate system, they are primarily represented with their coordinates relative to a local reference: the first house on the street.
+Local coordinate systems are particularly useful for finding things when you are within the frame of reference in which these things are defined (e.g., when you are on the street itself).
+It's also important to note that the local coordinate system can be described with respect to the global coordinate system (for instance, we can determine its origin in terms of latitude/longitude coordinates).

-Figure 6: coordinates of a vertex defined with respect to the object's local coordinate system and to the world coordinate system.
+Figure 3: Coordinates of a vertex defined with respect to the object's local coordinate system and to the world coordinate system.

-When you move a 3D object in a scene, such as a 3D cube (but this is true regardless of the object's shape or complexity), transformations applied to that object (translation, scale, and rotation) can be represented by what we call a 4x4 transformation matrix (it is nothing more than a 4x4 matrix, but since it's used to change the position, scale and rotation of that object in space, we call it a transformation matrix).
-This 4x4 transformation matrix can be seen as the object's local frame of reference or local coordinate system.
-In a way, you don't transform the object but transform the local coordinate system of that object, but since the vertices making up the object are defined with respect to that local coordinate system, moving the coordinate system moves the object's vertices with it (see Figure 6).
-It's important to understand that we don't explicitly transform that coordinate system.
-We translate, scale, and rotate the object.
+When you move a 3D object in a scene, such as a cube (although this applies regardless of the object's shape or complexity), the transformations applied to that object (translation, scale, and rotation) can be represented by what we call a 4x4 transformation matrix.
+This matrix is essentially a 4x4 matrix, but since it's used to change the position, scale, and rotation of that object in space, we refer to it as a transformation matrix.
+This 4x4 transformation matrix can be regarded as the object's local frame of reference or local coordinate system.
+In essence, you don't transform the object itself; instead, you transform the local coordinate system of that object.
+Since the vertices making up the object are defined with respect to that local coordinate system, moving the coordinate system consequently moves the object's vertices along with it (as shown in Figure 3).
+It's crucial to understand that we don't explicitly transform the coordinate system; rather, we translate, scale, and rotate the object.
 A 4x4 matrix represents these transformations, and this matrix can be visualized as a coordinate system.

 Transforming Points from One Coordinate System to Another

-Note that even though the house is the same, the coordinates of the house, depending on whether you use its address or its longitude/latitude coordinates, are different (as the coordinates relate to the frame of reference in which the location of the house is defined).
-Look at the highlighted vertex in Figure 6.
-The coordinates of this vertex in the local coordinate system are [-0.5,0.5,-0.5].
-But in "world space" (when the coordinates are defined with respect to the world coordinate system), the coordinates are [-0.31,1.44,-2.49].
+The coordinates of a house, whether expressed as its address or its longitude/latitude, will differ, although it is the same physical location.
+These differences arise because the coordinates relate to the frame of reference within which the house’s location is defined.
+Consider the highlighted vertex in Figure 3.
+In the local coordinate system, this vertex's coordinates are \([-0.5, 0.5, -0.5]\).
+However, in "world space" (when coordinates are defined with respect to the world coordinate system), the coordinates become \([-0.31, 1.44, -2.49]\).
 Different coordinates, same point.

-Let's try an example using Figure 6.
-The matrix M that transforms the local coordinate system to which the cube is attached is:
+Let's explore an example using Figure 3.
+The matrix \(M\) that transforms the local coordinate system to which the cube is attached is:

 $$ \begin{bmatrix} \color{red}{+0.718762}&\color{red}{+0.615033}&\color{red}{-0.324214}&0\\ \color{green}{-0.393732}&\color{green}{+0.744416}&\color{green}{+0.539277}&0\\ \color{blue}{+0.573024}&\color{blue}{-0.259959}&\color{blue}{+0.777216}&0\\ \color{purple}{+0.526967}&\color{purple}{+1.254234}&\color{purple}{-2.532150}&1\\ \end{bmatrix} $$

-Figure 7: to transform a point that is defined in the local coordinate system to world space, we multiply the point's local coordinates by M (in Figure 7a, the coordinate systems coincide; they have been shifted slightly to make them visible).
+Figure 4: To transform a point defined in the local coordinate system to world space, we multiply the point's local coordinates by \(M\) (in Figure 4a, the coordinate systems coincide; they have been shifted slightly to make them visible).

-By default, the local coordinate system coincides with the world coordinate system (the cube vertices are defined with respect to this local coordinate system).
-This is illustrated in Figure 7a.
-Then, we apply the matrix M to the local coordinate system, which changes its position, scale, and rotation (this depends on the matrix values).
-This is illustrated in Figure 7b.
-So before we apply the transform, the coordinates of the highlighted vertex in Figures 6 and 7 (the purple dot) are the same in both coordinate systems (since the frames of reference coincide).
-But after the transformation, the world and local coordinates of the points are different (Figures 7a and 7b).
-To calculate the world coordinates of that vertex, we need to multiply the point's original coordinates by the local-to-world matrix: we call it local-to-world because it defines the coordinate system with respect to the world coordinate system.
-This is pretty logical!
-If you transform the local coordinate system and want the cube to move with this coordinate system, you want to apply the same transformation that was applied to the local coordinate system to the cube vertices.
-To do this, you multiply the cube's vertices by the local-to-world matrix (denoted \(M\) here for the sake of simplicity):
+By default, the local coordinate system coincides with the world coordinate system; the cube vertices are defined with respect to this local coordinate system.
+This is illustrated in Figure 4a.
+Then, we apply the matrix \( M \) to the local coordinate system, which changes its position, scale, and rotation, depending on the matrix values.
+This is illustrated in Figure 4b.
+Before we apply the transformation, the coordinates of the highlighted vertex in Figures 3 and 4 (the purple dot) are the same in both coordinate systems, since the frames of reference coincide.
+However, after the transformation, the world and local coordinates of the points differ, as shown in Figures 4a and 4b.
+To calculate the world coordinates of that vertex, we need to multiply the point's original coordinates by the local-to-world matrix; we call it local-to-world because it defines the coordinate system with respect to the world coordinate system.
+This process is logical: if you transform the local coordinate system and want the cube to move with this coordinate system, you apply the same transformation that was applied to the local coordinate system to the cube vertices.
+To do this, multiply the cube's vertices by the local-to-world matrix (denoted \( M \) here for simplicity):

-Let's implement and check the results (you can use the code from the Geometry lesson):
+Implement and check the results using the code from the Geometry lesson:

 Matrix44f m(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);